 The California Higher Education Sustainability Conference is dedicated to ensuring that the conference is accessible to all that want to attend.
-In addition to our student scholarship program, we also have a financial assistance program for non-students.
+In addition to our student scholarship to cover registration, we also have a financial assistance program for non-students.

-The conference offers student scholarships to attendees who:
+The conference offers student waivers on registration to attendees who:

 - Would not be able to attend the conference without a scholarship;